mlrun/mlrun/docs/install/remote.md

     mlrun
     <other-package>
     ```
+    Do so even if you already have MLRun installed so that pip will take MLRun requirements into consideration when installing the other package.

 ## Configure remote environment
 You have a few options to configure your remote environment:
 - [Using `mlrun config set` command in MLRun CLI](#using-mlrun-config-set-command-in-mlrun-cli)